caltechlibrary/eprinttools/docs/ep.md

 ep can be configured with following environment variables

-EP_EPRINTS_URL the URL to your EPrints installation
+EPRINTS_URL the URL to your EPrints installation

-EP_DATASET the dataset and collection name for exporting, site building, and content retrieval
+DATASET the dataset and collection name for exporting, site building, and content retrieval

-EP_SUPPRESS_NOTE if set to true or 1 will suppress the note field in harvesting

 ## ENVIRONMENT